CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 *How many objects*?
 Enter the number of objects you want Classifier to fetch (default = **20**)

 *Which class of objects should be retrieved*?
 At this stage, **random** will be the only option available in the left-hand menu.
-After you ask Classifier to **Find Rules** (section III.C.5, following), new options will appear corresponding to each classification bin.
+After you **Train** Classifier (section III.C.5, following), new options will appear relating to each classification bin.

-*From which images?* **Experiment** and **image** are the two system-supplied default values in the right-hand menu.
-Select **experiment** to have Classifier retrieve objects from your entire experiment; select **image** to retrieve objects from a particular image (you will be asked to type 18 its ID number from your image table).
-If you want to fetch objects from particular subsets of images in the experiment (e.g., control samples), you can set up filters and groups of images by defining them in your properties file (described earlier in section II.G); these **filters** or **groups** will be available for selection here.
+*From which images?* Two system-supplied default values in the right-hand menu are **experiment** and **image**.
+Select **experiment** to have Classifier retrieve objects from your entire experiment; select **image** to retrieve objects from a particular image (you will be asked to type its ID number).
+If you want to fetch objects from particular subsets of images in the experiment (e.g., control samples), you can set up filters by choosing the third default value in the right-hand menu **create new filter**; you can also define filters and groups of images in your properties file (described earlier in section II.G).

 Click the **Fetch** button (located next to the right-hand menu) when you are ready to proceed, and you will see results like this: